 - Passed the Asthma Free Housing Act, giving the City the power to make repairs in buildings with major code violations that act as asthma triggers, such as mold and vermin.

-- Launched a Task Force on Financially Distressed Rental Properties, which has helped protect the rights of tenants in multifamily buildings facing foreclosure.
+- Launched a Task Force on Financially Distressed Rental Properties to help protect the rights of tenants in multifamily buildings facing foreclosure.

 - Provided funding to rehabilitate hundreds of units of distressed HUD housing.